peacey/split-vpn/README.md

 <details>
   <summary>Click here to see the instructions for WireGuard (kernel module).</summary>

-  * **Prerequisuite:** Make sure the WireGuard kernel module is installed via either [wireguard-kmod](https://github.com/tusc/wireguard-kmod) or a [custom kernel](https://github.com/fabianishere/udm-kernel-tools).
+  * **PREREQUISITE:** Make sure the WireGuard kernel module is installed via either [wireguard-kmod](https://github.com/tusc/wireguard-kmod) or a [custom kernel](https://github.com/fabianishere/udm-kernel-tools).
 The WireGuard tools (wg-quick, wg) also need to be installed (included with wireguard-kmod) and accessible from your PATH.
   * Make sure you run the wireguard setup script from [wireguard-kmod](https://github.com/tusc/wireguard-kmod) once, then test the installation of the module by running `modprobe wireguard` which should return nothing and no errors, and running `wg-quick` which should return the help and no errors.
   * Note that the kernel module is dependent on the software version of your UDMP because each software update usually brings a new kernel version.
 If you update the UDM/P software, you also need to update the kernel module to the new version once it is released (or compile your own module for the new kernel).
 The module will fail to run on a kernel it was not compiled for.
 Hence, you have to be careful that the UDMP doesn't perform a sofware update unexpectedly if you use this module.